Citizenship-Based Taxation and Expatriation for U.S. Citizens

-It is possible that a person who is deemed a covered expatriate could have little-to-no tax liability under the Section 877A exit tax.
+It’s possible that a person who is deemed a covered expatriate could have little-to-no tax liability under the Section 877A exit tax.
 After all, the net worth test threshold of $2 million of assets in excess of liabilities does not address the cost basis that the expatriation applicant brings to the deemed disposition.

-In addition to the exit tax regime, Congress concurrently created a new transfer (gift and estate) tax provision (Section 2801), which subjects any receipt of a gift or a bequest (above the $16,000 annual exclusion) by a U.S. tax resident from a covered expatriate donor or decedent to U.S. federal gift, estate and/or generation skipping transfer (GST) tax at the highest marginal rate (40% for estate or gift tax and an additional 40% for GST).
+In addition to the exit tax regime, Congress concurrently created a new transfer (gift and estate) tax provision (Section 2801), which subjects any receipt of a gift or a bequest (above the $17,000 annual exclusion) by a U.S. tax resident from a covered expatriate donor or decedent to U.S. federal gift, estate and/or generation-skipping transfer (GST) tax at the highest marginal rate (40% for estate or gift tax and an additional 40% for GST).

-Unfortunately, this creates a very messy situation when an American citizen or long-term resident expatriates as a covered expatriate, but his or her family remain Americans.
-This mess has been exacerbated by the Treasury Department’s abject failure to publish rules and regulations concerning these special transfer taxes that have been coming due for over a decade!
+Unfortunately, this creates a very messy situation when an American citizen or long-term resident expatriates as a covered expatriate but his or her family members remain Americans.
+This mess has been exacerbated by the Treasury Department’s abject failure to publish rules and regulations concerning these special transfer taxes that have been coming due for over a decade.